London's Christmas Lights 2024: Where, When And How To See Them This Year

-London Christmas lights 2023 guide: glowing golden angels above traffic on Regent Street
+London Christmas lights 2024: a glowing angel over Regent Street

 Where are London's Christmas lights and what do they look like?

-There are Christmas lights across London, both central and further afield, with each area, district or high street taking responsibility for their own illuminations.
-The West End Christmas lights are the most illustrious, drawing huge crowds each year to Regent Street and Oxford Street, and were all switched on in November for Christmas 2023.
+Christmas lights can, of course, be found right across London, both central and further afield.
+Each area, district or high street takes responsibility for its own illuminations.
+The West End Christmas lights are the most illustrious, drawing huge crowds every year to Regent Street and Oxford Street.
+They've been switched on in November for Christmas 2024.

-London Christmas lights 2023 guide: light-up stars criss-crossing above Oxford Street
+London Christmas lights 2024: stars criss-crossing over Oxford Street

-After going through a couple of changes in recent years (LED screens in 2019, messages of thanks to key workers in 2020), the 2023 Oxford Street Christmas lights are the same as those which debuted in 2021 — and are some of our favourite to date.
-Rows upon rows of golden stars — more than 5,000 in total — dangle above shoppers' heads, forming an astral curtain the length of the street, officially known as 'A Sky Full Of Stars'.
-Those stars can be sponsored in the name of a friend or family member, in support of children's charity Starlight, and there's a special 'Starlight Faerie' sculpture located at the junction of South Molton Street and Oxford Street as part of the campaign.
+After going through a couple of changes in recent years (LED screens in 2019, messages of thanks to key workers in 2020), the 2024 Oxford Street Christmas lights are the same as those which debuted in 2021 — and are some of our favourite to date.
+Rows upon rows of golden stars — more than 5,000 stars featuring 300,000 LED lights in total — dangle above shoppers' heads, forming an astral curtain the length of the street.

-Regent Street's heavenly festive illuminations are aglow again for 2023; the 44 'Spirit of Christmas' angels spread their wings over the busy shopping street once more, running from Langham Place in the north down beyond Piccadilly, into St James's.
-For the first time ever, there are installations along Glasshouse Street, Swallow Street and the Quadrant Arcade too.
+Regent Street's heavenly festive illuminations are aglow again for 2024; the 30+ 'Spirit of Christmas' angels spread their wings over the busy shopping street once more, running from Langham Place in the north down beyond Piccadilly, into St James's.
+For the second time, installations can also be found along Glasshouse Street, Swallow Street and the Quadrant Arcade, too.

-They're made from 300,000 LED lights, with 64 canopies forming a twinkling 'net' over the West End.
-We've got a soft spot for the Regent Street lights, especially as they look decent even when viewed in broad daylight — and you get a great close-up view from a bus.
+300,000 LED lights sparkle, with canopies forming a twinkling 'net' over the West End.
+We've got a soft spot for these illuminations, especially as they look decent even when viewed in broad daylight — and you get a great close-up view from a bus.
+This year is extra special, as it's the 70th anniversary of the Regent Street Christmas lights.

 If it's a photo for the 'Gram you're after... well, far be it from us to suggest any mad, bad, or dangerous behaviour, but if you did find yourself in a safe spot (traffic island or central reservation) in the centre of the street, look up and shoot away.
 But also, check for traffic, please.